 Welcome to Siege Watch, a joint initiative of PAX and The Syria Institute.
 The Siege Watch project aims to provide the international community with up-to-date information on Syria’s besieged communities, where trapped civilians suffer in inhumane circumstances with little help from the outside world.
+Data is collected on an ongoing basis from an extensive network of reporting contacts on the ground and disseminated through in-depth quarterly reports, in the interactive map below, and on the Siege Watch Twitter feed (@siegewatch).

-Three types of Syrian communities of concern have been designated on the map:
+The main types of Syrian communities of concern have been designated on the map:

 - Besieged – These are the areas that have been under long-term siege (6+ months), and are currently being monitored by the Siege Watch project, and they are further broken down into a Tier classification.
 These classifications are described in more detail in the next section.